How Much Does an Explainer Video Cost?

 The most time consuming and work-intensive part of the process is the animation.
 At this point, an animator is taking all of the finished assets, like the illustrations and voiceover, and importing them into a piece of software like Adobe After Effects (AE).
 Once in AE, the animator spends hours assembling the assets and making each movement just right.
 There’s no “Auto-Animate” button...yet.

 Stage 6: Music and Sound Effects (week 6)

 Last but not least, a sound engineer mixes the sound together, including the music, voiceover, and sound effects.
 Nothing ruins a video like poor sound quality, so never underestimate the importance of a professionally mixed voiceover, music track, and sound effects.

 So there you have it.
 If it seems like a lot of work, it is.
 And that doesn’t even include the many hours of meetings, calls, emails, revisions, renderings, uploads, and more.

-For some other perspectives on explainer video pricing, make sure to check out the blog post from Miguel over at Grumo (includes an average hourly breakdown), along with these answers on Quora.
+For some other perspectives on explainer video pricing, make sure to check out the How Much Does an Explainer Video Cost? from the folks at Demo Duck, along with these answers on Quora.

 We want to hear what you think!
 Does the pricing and timeline surprise you?
 Have you had a different experience somewhere else?
 Let us know in the comment section.